CycloneDX/sbom-utility/README.md

 - **[vulnerability](#vulnerability)** produce filterable listings or summarized reports of vulnerabilities from BOM data (i.e., CycloneDX Vulnerability Exploitability eXchange (**VEX**)) data or independently stored CycloneDX Vulnerability Disclosure Report (**VDR**) data.

+**Experimental commands**:

+Feedback and helpful commits appreciated on the following commands which will be moved to non-experimental after two point releases:

+- **[diff](#diff)** : Shows the delta between two similar BOM versions in

+- **[trim](#trim)** provide the ability to remove JSON information, by field key and limited query syntax, from the input JSON BOM document.

 ---

 ## Index